girliemac/girliemac.github.io/_posts/2016-08-16-developer-experience-matters.md

 ![brainstorming](/assets/images/articles/2016/08/dx-brainstorm.jpg)

-This photo was taken right ater the first brainstorming session was done at my previous work.
+This photo was taken right after the first brainstorming session was done at my previous work.
 After the session, we sorted the ideas in category and feasibility.

-Sure, this does not look like your typical Developer Relations meeting, but I have successfuly delivered a lot of good use-cases and tutorials and articles around them.
-After social media has picked up, the awareness of the virtualy unknown company and the products went up.
+Sure, this does not look like your typical Developer Relations meeting, but I have successfully delivered a lot of good use-cases and tutorials and articles around them.
+After social media has picked up, the awareness of the virtually unknown company and the products went up.

 ## Diversity and Inclusiveness